schx006/code-sample/bash/backup_v1.0/README.md

 If needed, create `/root/bin` directory with `drwx------` perms.
 Load `backup.sh` and `duplicity.conf` files on VPS.
-As 'root', exec the belows commands:
+As 'root', exec the belows commands²:
 ``` sh
 apt-get update
 apt-get upgrade